sarphiv/dtu-02476-ml-ops/reports/README.md

 > *`curl -X POST -F "file=@file.json"<weburl>`*
 >
 > Answer:

---- question 22 fill here ---
-locally and cloud, cloudbuild and via docker containers WE GOT A WEBSITE TYRANOSAURUSREEEKT

 We only trained our model locally, and we deployed our trained model as an inference server both locally and on the cloud.
 We chose not to train our model on the cloud because we had the resources to train them locally, and thereby it reducecd waiting time.